joinpursuit/Pursuit-Core-iOS/lessons/unit1/optionals/README.md

 // error: variable 'bookTitle' used before being initialized
 ```

-Now, let's declare two variables, one a non-Optional and the other an Optional wrapping that type.
+Now, let's declare two variables, one a non-optional and the other an optional wrapping that type.
 Try assigning them to one another.

 ```swift